-- 'it could happen here'- all schools are aware and will respond appropriate to all reports and concerns about sexual violence and/or sexual harassmentboth online and off line including those which have happened outside school. - the wishes of the victim in terms of how they want to proceed.
-Victims should be given as much control as is reasonably possible; - the nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour; - the ages and developmental stages of the children involved; - any power imbalance between the children e.g. age differential, disability orlearning difficulty - if the alleged incident is a one-off or a sustained pattern of abuse; - any ongoing risks to the victim, other children, adult pupils or staff; and - other related, contextual issues e.g. in the community/local environment - if both the alleged perpetrator and victim are still attending the sameschool/college, how best to keep them at a reasonable distance apart (including on transport).(KCSIE 2022 section 448 for further information)
+- 12.2.10.2.
+The wishes of the victim in terms of how they want to proceed.
+Victims should be given as much control as is reasonably possible. - 12.2.10.3.
+The nature of the alleged incident(s), including whether a crime may have been committed and consideration of harmful sexual behaviour. - 12.2.10.4.
+The ages and developmental stages of the children involved. - 12.2.10.5.
+Any power imbalance between the children e.g. age differential, disability or learning difficulty. - 12.2.10.6.
+If the alleged incident is a one-off or a sustained pattern of abuse. - 12.2.10.7.
+Any ongoing risks to the victim, other children, adult pupils or staff; and - 12.2.10.8.
+Other related, contextual issues e.g. in the community/local environment. - 12.2.10.9 If both the alleged perpetrator and victim are still attending the same school/college, how best to keep them at a reasonable distance apart (including on transport).(KCSIE 2023 section 448 for further information)

-12.3 Management of sexual violence/harassment cases
+12.3.
+Management of sexual violence/harassment cases

-Where appropriate, the management of such cases will be agreed with inconsultation with children's social care and/or the police or other specialist service.
-There are four possible routes - all underpinned by the principle that such behaviour is never acceptable and will not be tolerated:

-Manage internally - In some case of sexual harassment, e.g. one-off incidents, itmight be appropriate to handle the incident internally, perhaps throughutilisingour behaviour and bullying policies and by providing pastoral support.

-Early Help - Providing early help can be particularly useful to address non- violent harmful sexual behaviour and may prevent escalation of sexual violence.

-Referrals to children's social care - Where a child has been harmed, is at risk ofharm, or is in immediate danger, we will make a referral to children's social care, who will determine whether any of the children involved are in need of protection or other services.
-Referring to children's social care should not delayour schools from taking immediate action to protect the victim and other children.
-However, we will ensure that any such actions do not jeopardise a statutory investigation.

-Reporting to the Police - Any report to the police will generally be in parallel with a referral to children's social care.
+- 12.3.1.
+Where appropriate, the management of such cases will be agreed with in consultation with children's social care and/or the police or other specialist service.
+There are four possible routes all underpinned by the principle that such behaviour is never acceptable and will not be tolerated: - 12.3.2.
+Manage internally In some case of sexual harassment, e.g. one-off incidents, it might be appropriate to handle the incident internally, perhaps through utilising our behaviour and bullying policies and by providing pastoral support. - 12.3.3.
+Early Help Providing early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence. - 12.3.4.
+Referrals to children's social care Where a child has been harmed, is at risk of harm, or is in immediate danger, we will make a referral to children's social care, who will determine whether any of the children involved are in need of protection or other services.
+Referring to children's social care should not delay our schools from taking immediate action to protect the victim and other children.
+However, we will ensure that any such actions do not jeopardise a statutory investigation. - 12.3.5.
+Reporting to the Police Any report to the police will generally be in parallel with a referral to children's social care.
 Where a report of rape, assault by penetration or sexual assault is made, the matter should be passed on to the police.
 If the alleged perpetrator is under ten (below the age of criminal responsibility), the principle of reporting to the police remains.
-The police will take a welfare approach, rather than a criminal justice approach.
+The police will take a welfare approach, rather than a criminal justice approach. - 12.3.6.
 The school/college will consult the police and agree what information can be disclosed to staff and others and in particular to the alleged perpetrator and their parents/carers.
-They should also discuss the best way to protect the victimand their anonymity.
+They should also discuss the best way to protect the victim and their anonymity.

-With all routes outlined above, it is vital that all concerns, decisions and reasons for decisions are recorded (written or electronic).
+With all routes outlined above, it is vital that all concerns, decisions, and reasons for decisions are recorded (written or electronic).